Anne Miniter McKay – Certified Clinical Trauma Professional (CCTP)

-Either way this kind of trauma can be overwhelming affecting your ability to work, care for yourself, your children, or partner.
+Either way, this kind of trauma can be overwhelming affecting your ability to work, and care for yourself, your children, or your partner.
 Recovering alone is not easy.
-With love and support of family and friends, some can over time bounce back.
+With the love and support of family and friends, some can bounce back over time.
 However, many struggle with finding a pathway to healing.

 | Trauma/Chronic-Illness/Death-and-Loss |

-- Accidents and illness are never planned and coping with it for ourselves, families, children, and loved ones can be extrodinarily exhausting (6 out of 10 in U.S. live with at least 1 chronic disease such as heart disease and stroke, cancer, or diabetes, CDC 2019).
+- Accidents and illness are never planned and coping with them for ourselves, our families, children, and loved ones can be extrodinarily exhausting (6 out of 10 in the U.S. live with at least 1 chronic disease such as heart disease and stroke, cancer, or diabetes, CDC 2019).

 - Helping you to have faith and courage in this tough time of trauma is what matters.
 Keeping focused and effective in decision-making, planning, and protecting you and your loved ones during this trial is vital.